marlene-rinker/reading-notes/class-01.md

 Although you can put JavaScript directly into a page between opening `<script>` and closing `</script>` tags, it’s best to put scripts in their own files.

-Example line of JavaScript that shows how to use objects and methods also known as calling a method of an object:
+Example line of JavaScript that shows how to use objects and methods, also known as _calling a method of an object_:
  `document.write(‘Good afternoon! ‘);`

 `document` = Object